Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 ### Assertion

-In computer software testing, a test assertion is an expression which encapsulates some testable logic specified about a target under test.
+In computer software testing, a test assertion is a statement that asserts that a given premise is true, if it's not then the program would throw an error.

 #### expect()